AdityaLab/TimeRecipe/README.md

 ### Training TimeRecipe

-Please follow the training scripts provided in [TBD]
+Please follow the training scripts provided in [TimeRecipeResults](https://github.com/AdityaLab/TimeRecipeResults)

 To train a single setup